The ColorPerfect Help System

 White

 Adding or removing white is the second most basic image adjustment, so it is amazing that other than with ColorPerfect it is very complicated - often impossible - to correctly add or remove white.
 Adding white is NOT the same as removing black.
 It is often helpful to think of adding and removing white in terms of adding and removing fog.
 Removing white can substantially increase image contrast by deepening the shadows.
 For this reason, the Shadow tails correction is tied to the White control.
 See help for Shadow: Degree.
 Adding white effectively adds fog to an image and because real fog is often not pure white, there is a CC White control to adjust the actual shade of added white.
 See the CC (color correction) control.
-In cases where B Point needs adjustment, do that before adjusting White.
-Return to Getting Started
+In cases where BPoint or BP Tails needs adjustment, do that before adjusting White.
+Pressing the White Button next to the White text box switches between White and Graded White adjustment.
+The White tool adds or removes the same amount of white to every pixel so the effect is greatest in the darkest areas of the image.
+Graded White removes or adds progressively more white as pixels become brighter so the brighter areas of the image are also affected.
+You can use different amounts of White and Graded White at the same time, giving great control over the White effect and livening up images without destroying color.

 Saturation